rayheberer/SC2Agents/README.md

 ### 1. Install Dependencies

 To ensure that the version is compatible with the agents in this repository, I recommend using [Pipenv](https://docs.pipenv.org/).
+Otherwise, ensure that you have the requirements listed above, and their dependencies.

 ```
 $ pip insatll pipenv